FINTLabs/fintlabs.github.io/content/models/documentation.md

 The models are designed and documented `Enterprise Architect (EA)`.
 You can find the `EA` project at [https://github.com/FINTprosjektet/fint-informasjonsmodell](https://github.com/FINTprosjektet/fint-informasjonsmodell).

 ### Documentation portal
-For a more userfriendly view of the models we developet a frontend to the `XMI` export from `EA`.
+For a more userfriendly view of the models we developet a frontend to the `XMI 2.1` export from `EA`.
 You can find the documentation portal at [https://informasjonsmodell.felleskomponent.no](https://informasjonsmodell.felleskomponent.no).

 The project for the frontend is found [here](https://github.com/FINTprosjektet/fint-informasjonsmodell-documentation)